altafahmed94/VoyageVault/VoyageVault/README.md

 - 💾 **Multer**: For handling file uploads

 #### Deployment 🚀
-The WanderLust project has been deployed using Render, connected with MongoDB Atlas for database management.
+The  project has been deployed using Render, connected with MongoDB Atlas for database management.

 - **Live Application**: [JourneyHubProject](https://--listings.onrender.com/)

 #### Authors ✍️
 - **LKB189**

-This JourneyHub project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
+This VoyageVault project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
 It allows users to search for properties and experience the key functionalities of a vacation rental platform in a seamless and secure manner.

 ---